anlin00007/OnTAD/README.md

 Current version 1.1

 ## Reference
 Lin An, Tao Yang, Jiahao Yang, Johannes Nuebler, Qunhua Li*, Yu Zhang*.
-Hierarchical Domain Structure Reveals the Divergence of Activity among TADs and Boundaries, Submitted
+Hierarchical Domain Structure Reveals the Divergence of Activity among TADs and Boundaries, Biorxiv 2018 (https://www.biorxiv.org/content/early/2018/07/03/361147.1)

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details